Harry Potter and Aristotle

 But that is a minor problem in my opinion.
 The worse problem is that the author hasn’t managed to keep the story unified.
 Generally the story is written from the point of view of Jacqueline Charlton, the mother of one of two families the story is about.
 They are complete Muggles (well, it is probably a little bit more complicated, but that’s not fully revealed in this story, and it will get even more complicated in the sequel “James and Me”) and so they at the first do not suspect anything unusual when apparently rather well off London family of Potters move in to their Northumbrian valley and buys a deserted farm house (called Drakeshaugh [Drakes-hoff], hence the name of the story).
 Only later they are bit surprised how strange these strangers are: they have no electricity in their house, no TV, but their relatives and friends are coming regularly and obviously with ease from quite long distances all over the UK.
 Moreover, the father of the Potter family, Harry, is very secretive about his work, and only after couple of strange slip-ups and weird statements, admits his job is covered by the Official Secrets Act, and he is probably somehow working for Intelligence or something.
 Even more interesting is that he is somehow involved in the investigation of the nationally famous series of brutal murders called “Werewolves murders” (all deaths happen on full-moon), and so this story is also a bit of a detective story.
 However, investigation is just in the background and main focal point of the novella is just family life of Charltons and Potter, and their troubles with their children and such.

 And then suddenly during the story there are seven chapters scattered which are from the wizards’ point of view.
-Some of them are probably necessary (in the end obviously the case cannot be truthfully explained to Muggles, so at least in this novella the narrator never learns what actually happened, and it would be too disappointing I guess if even reader wouldn’t learn), but some of them seem more like the author couldn’t resist writing down an idea even when it breaks the flow, style, and point-of-view of the text.
+Some of them are probably necessary (in the end obviously the case cannot be truthfully explained to Muggles, so at least in this novella the narrator never learns what actually happened, and it would be too disappointing I guess if even reader wouldn’t learn), but some of them seem more like the author couldn’t resist writing down an idea even when it breaks the flow, style, and world-view of the text.
 One of the Aurors, who is a passionate lover of the Goth subculture (or punk, I don’t understand these enough to be able to distinguish), is killed in the action.
 During her funeral where most Muggle participants are dressed so extravagant, that wizards and witches are conspicuous by their normality, she arrives as ghost to the surprise of few Muggles who could see her.
 A lovely one-shot story, which would work very well on its own, doesn’t seem to have any reason to exist as a part of “Strangers”.

 There is another from-wizards-point-of-view chapter (surprisingly narrated by a Muggle policewoman who however works as part of the Auror unit as a Muggle Liaison Officer), which suggests it would be probably possible to write whole novella at least partially as two interwoven stories narrated by two ladies, one from the Muggle, other from the wizarding world point of view.
 It could probably work, and Northumbrian have already written this type of story narrated from two interwoven points of view (“Hunters and Prey”, one of the best stories he wrote), but it doesn’t happen here, and instead of creating some new structure, these chapters just break up unity of the main story.